vegu-ai/talemate/README.md

 I have not included OpenAI's gpt-3.5-turbo in this list, since it is really inconsistent with JSON responses, plus its probably still just as heavily censored as GPT-4.

-I have not tested with Llama 1 mnodels in a while, Lazarus was really good at roleplay, but started failing on JSON requirements.
+I have not tested with Llama 1 models in a while, Lazarus was really good at roleplay, but started failing on JSON requirements.

 I have not tested with anything below 13B parameters.